immich-app/immich/README.md

 Self-hosted Photo backup solution directly from your mobile phone.

+# Note

+This project is under heavy development, there will be continous functions, features and api changes.

+**!!
+NOT READY FOR PRODUCTION!
+DO NOT USE TO STORE YOUR ASSETS !!**

 # Development

 You can use docker compose for development, there are several services that compose Immich